ishoaibkhizer/Job-Portal/Readme.md

-#This is job portal project
+# This is job portal project.